 Inside himself, Gnood knows he must find the source of darkness, and Gnood has a strong sense of where to discover it, but he does not tell Karl.
 Once he has located the origin of bad, he must touch it, and this touch would turn it around.
 He knew this deed could change him too and his friendship with Karl could be destroyed; or worse, it could mean his end.

 He is scared, but at the same time he feels courageous and knows he will do it when the time comes.
 He had not told Karl about all this because he did not want Karl to worry before it was necessary and maybe it was not needed at all.

 There was a magnetic attraction to the mount amongst the fields near the forest.
 The ground was too undulated there and scattered with rocks, and the farmers could not pull their ploughs through there.

 Thus, an island of untouched vegetation had been left within a sea of fields.
-Huddled on the mount, a few old oaks bent deeply and curved by high winds, and winter ice only carried leaves on half of their branches.
+Huddled on the mount, a few old oaks bent deeply; curved by high winds, and winter ice pressing on their branches.

 There was a gap, where the trunk of one of the oaks had been split when struck by lightning.
 It was the disguised opening to the underground, the bad world.

 One day Gnood asks Karl to have a picnic near the mount.
 It is quite a drive, but Karl likes long travels, he enjoys using his muscles and receiving the cheerful appreciations of his little friend, who was really no burden at all.
 Did he weigh anything?
 Karl has wondered sometimes, but he never mentioned his thought because he did not want to upset Gnood.